d-rug/d-rug.github.io/_includes/intro.md

 # *This site is an alpha test of our website update*.
-For the current D-RUG website is found at <http://www.noamross.net/davis-r-users-group.html>.
+The current D-RUG website is found at <http://www.noamross.net/davis-r-users-group.html>.

 ***"The sweetest R-help group this side of the Mississippi."***